zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 # Continuous Integration/Deployment for Rails on Gitlab
 ![Gitlab piplines](/assets/images/pipline_green.png){:class="img-responsive"}

-This blog post will explain you how to setup Gitlab to run all your rails tests and system tests and deploy everything to your staging app if everything is OK.
+This blog post will explain to you how to setup Gitlab to run all your rails tests and system tests and deploy everything to your staging app if everything is OK.

 I will use Heroku to deploy my staging App.